Experience the Birthplace of the Americas and Confront the Legacy of Slavery in Today’s Dominican Republic

-In collaboration with UNIBE and numerous local partners, GYLI is offering a Teacher/Educator Expedition to the Dominican Republic in March, 2017.
+Are you ready for your own adventure and global learning immersion?
+GYLI will again be offering our Teacher/Educator Expedition to the Dominican Republic in July 2019.
 This program will allow educators to see, learn, serve, and participate, then make plans to bring the learning back to their classrooms and communities.

 Who Should Attend?

 Pre-service Teachers, k-12 teachers, and school administrators interested in 21st Century teaching and learning, global education, multi-culturalism, history, culture, language, and bringing the world to your classroom.
 We expect educators from a wide variety of schools: public, private, independent, charter schools, boarding and day schools.